 Abstract or Artist Statement Guidelines

 Research submissions must be accompanied by an Abstract.
 Creative submissions must be accompanied by an Artist Statement.
-Please visit the Abstract and Artist Statement page for guidance and requirements.
+Please see our Information for Student Authors & Artists for more details on the submission process.

 Rights for Authors and Kahualike